Australia has produced some brilliant cricketers over the years across all departments.

-Dizzy was a pretty handy lower order batsman as well, scoring a double-century against Bangladesh in 2006.
+Dizzy was a pretty handy lower-order batsman as well, scoring a double-century against Bangladesh in 2006, having come in as a night watchman.
 The most amazing thing about Jason Gillespie is that he was able to pick up 400 international wickets despite going through injuries quite often during his career.
 However, these injuries eventually ended his international career in 2006.

 One could only wonder where Gillespie would have been standing had his career not been plagued by so many injuries.

 8. Mitchell Starc

 Probably one of the most lethal fast bowler in the world currently, Mitchell Starc has been Australia’s bowling spearhead over the past few years.
 Having debuted in 2010, Starc became a regular for the Australian side across all formats.

 Starc currently has 244 Test wickets, 178 ODI wickets and 43 T20I wickets.
 He has a total of 20 international 5-wicket hauls, 13 in Tests and 7 in ODIs.
 Starc is the fastest bowler to reach 100 ODI wickets, doing so in just 52 innings.